juangburgos/QDeferred/README.md

 All clients connected
 ```

-It doesn't matter which `QDeferred` instances are resolved first or when they are resolved, the `QDefer::when` method waits until all of them are resolved and then executes its own `done` callback.
+It doesn't matter which `QDeferred` instances are resolved first or when they are resolved, the `QDefer::when` method waits (not-blocking) until all of them are resolved and then executes its own `done` callback.
 Of course if **at least one** `QDeferred` is rejected, then the `fail` callback of the `QDefer::when` method is called.

 It is not necesary that all the `QDeferred` instances passed to the `QDefer::when` method are of the same template type.
 The following code is also valid: